 - Demonstrated that patients identified as higher risk by the PreTRM Test (above the 15% risk threshold) are at statistically significant higher risk for a spontaneous preterm birth, longer neonatal hospital length of stay, and severe adverse neonatal outcomes.

 - Subpopulations of the PAPR and TREETOP studies were selected to conduct this prospective-retrospective cohort analysis.

 Cost-Effectiveness of a Proteomic Test for Preterm Birth Prediction5

-- Modeled the PreTRM test-and-treat strategy, consisting of testing and proactive evidence-based interventions, within Anthem claims data from individual and employer-sponsored plans, and showed both improved neonatal outcomes and reduced immediate and long-term treatment costs associated with premature birth, when compared to routine care.
+- Modeled the PreTRM test-and-treat strategy, consisting of testing and proactive evidence-based interventions, within claims data from a major payer with individual and employer-sponsored plans, and showed both improved neonatal outcomes and reduced immediate and long-term treatment costs associated with premature birth, when compared to routine care.